Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 This is fine, but personally, I’d rather just have things explained to me in plain English upfront, and then practice with drills and exercises after, rather than trying to sort it out on my own.

-Basically, by making the learning journey feel more like a game, it can really help.
+Basically, by making the learning journey feel more like a community, it can really help (this goes for Rosetta Stone German and Rosetta Stone Japanese courses as well).

 So, is Rosetta Stone an effective program to learn French?
 Is it worth it?